sdondley/karabiner_json_generator/README.md

 expand on as time permits.

-The primary goal here is to make it convenient for you to add a new set of modifiers to you configuration quickly and easily.
+The primary goal here is to make it convenient for you to add a new set of modifiers to your configuration quickly and easily.
 You just download and install the Complex Modifiers™️  into your K-E configuration.
 Secondarily, If you want, feel free to use the json_generator.pl script to generate triggers for activating desired events using the complex modifiers.